Iran signals compromise for modest rise in OPEC oil output

 “OPEC could keep the same deal with compliance going back to 100 percent,” said an OPEC source who is aware of Iran’s stance.

-OPEC Secretary-General Mohammad Barkindo said he was confident there would be a deal on Friday.
+OPEC Secretary-General Mohammad Barkindo said he was confident there would be a deal when the producer group meets in Vienna on Friday.

-Russia has proposed OPEC and non-OPEC raise output by 1.5 million barrels per day (bpd), effectively wiping out existing production cuts of 1.8 million bpd that have helped rebalance the market in the past 18 months and lifted oil to $75 per barrel.
-Oil was trading as low as $27 in 2016.
+Russia has proposed OPEC and non-OPEC producers raise output by 1.5 million barrels per day (bpd), effectively wiping out existing production cuts of 1.8 million bpd that have helped rebalance the market in the past 18 months and lifted oil LCOc1 to $75 per barrel.
+Oil traded as low as $27 in 2016.

-OPEC members Iran, Iraq and Venezuela have opposed a relaxation of production cuts, fearing a slump in prices.
+Saudi Energy Minister Khalid al-Falih also said on Wednesday that the market demanded more oil in the second half of this year and that OPEC was moving toward “a good decision”.

+Ecuador said OPEC and its allies could agree to a compromise increase in output of around 0.5-0.6 million bpd.

-But a decision to increase output could be taken with Iran refusing to sign up, as has happened before in OPEC.
+A decision to increase output could be taken even with Iran refusing to sign up, as has happened before in OPEC.

+For graphic on IEA estimates of non-OPEC supply growth in 2018 click reut.rs/2rJnnCO

-Iran has so far been the main barrier to a deal, with Zanganeh saying on Wednesday OPEC should not yield to pressure from U.S. President Donald Trump to raise output.
+Iran has so far been the main barrier to a deal, with Zanganeh saying OPEC should not yield to pressure from U.S. President Donald Trump to raise output.

-He said Trump had contributed to the rise in prices by imposing sanctions on Iran and Venezuela, which will likely lead to lower exports.

 Zanganeh said he would leave Vienna on Friday even before OPEC holds talks with non-OPEC producers the next day, but efforts were underway on Wednesday to convince Iran to participate in a deal.